crabba/medical-image-deident/doc/workshop.md

 ## Course Resources

-* Download and extract this [zip file](https://github.com/crabba/medical-image-deident/archive/main.zip) (which contains the contents of this [GitHub Repo](https://github.com/crabba/medical-image-deident)) to your local computer.
+Download this [zip file](https://github.com/crabba/medical-image-deident/archive/main.zip), and extract it to your local computer.
+We'll use files from this directory at several points during the workshop.
+It contains the contents of this [GitHub Repo](https://github.com/crabba/medical-image-deident).
 The extracted directories contain:

 * `doc`: Markdown source code for the course guides
+* `iam`: Text file with the IAM policy for module 2
 * `images`: Sample images for de-identification
 * `pdf`: Course guides in PDF format
 * `python`: Jupyter notebook for module 1, Python source code for module 2

+Open `module_1.pdf` and `module_2.pdf` from the `pdf` directory, and keep them open for reference during the workshop.